-Services that are covered for you

-Abdominal aortic aneurysm screening

-A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.

-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-You must use network providers.

-Ambulance services

-Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+What you must pay when Services that are covered for you vou get these services Abdominal aortic aneurysm screening In-Network A one-time screening ultrasound for people at risk.
+The plan There is no coinsurance. only covers this screening if you have certain risk factors and copayment, or deductible for if you get a referral for it from your physician, physician members eligible for this assistant, nurse practitioner, or clinical nurse specialist preventive screening.
+Out-of-Network 35% coinsurance for this Medicare-covered preventive service.
+Ambulance services In-Network Covered ambulance services include fixed wing, rotary \$350 copay for each one-way wing, and ground ambulance services, to the nearest Medicare-covered ground appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan ambulance service.

-\$350 copay for each

-Medicare-covered Ground

-Ambulance service.

-Non-emergent ambulance

-services require prior

-authorization.

-The copays specified above

-apply to one-way trips by

-ambulance.

-You must use network

-35% coinsurance.
-The copays specified above apply to one-way trips by ambulance.

-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required

-\$350 copay for each Medicare-covered Air Ambulance service.
+\$350 copay for each one-way Medicare-covered air ambulance service.

 Non-emergent ambulance services require prior authorization.